Busia County: County government

 Sospeter Ojaamong has been governor since being first elected in 2013 and he will finish his second term in 2022 and thus not eligible to run for the seat.
 He was deputised by Kizito Osore Wangalwa in his first term and now he is deputised by Moses Okhoba Mulomi.
 Amos Wako Sitswila has been Busia senator since 2013 after being elected as the first senator.
 Florence Mwikali Mutua is the current women representative after taking office in 2013.
 The legislation in the county is done by the county assembly, it plays the oversight role of the executive, It comprises 53 members (35 elected representing 35 wards of Busia county and 18 nominated members mostly women).
-It is chaired by the speaker who is elected by the assembly currently Bernard Wamalwa.
+It is chaired by the speaker who is elected by the assembly currently Frederick Wafula Odilo.

 Executive

 County governor, deputy county governor and Busia county departments headed by county executive committee members and chief officers.